Bardolph-Automation-Inc/bardolph/docs/installation.rst

 fairly new type of device may not be discovered.

-For example, as of the time of this writing (March, 2025), the version of *lifxlan* on PyPi does not recognize Tube devices, such as the
+For example, as of the time of this writing (May, 2025), the version of *lifxlan* on PyPi does not recognize Tube devices, such as the
 `Tube E26 <https://www.lifx.com/products/tube-smart-light>`_.
 If a script
 attempts to access such a device under these conditions, there will be an